Menu

 Why is this an unpaid gig?

-• We totally respect your decision to play or not to play a free gig.
+• We respect a performer's decision to play or not to play for free.

-• The festival's core purpose is to allow musicians of differing styles a high-quality venue to showcase their music and network with other musicians.
+• The festival's core purpose is to allow musicians of differing styles a high-quality environment to showcase their music and network with other musicians.

 • We aim to attract as many people as possible to help facilitate the artists to reach and sell their "Media and Merch" (charging no commission).

-• The small amount of money we currently raise through ticket sales and grants goes directly into hire of facilities, equipment, materials, promotion, consumables, subscriptions, insurance and providers that we can not find sponsors for.
+• The small amount of money we currently raise through donations and grants goes directly into covering the costs of staging the festival (hire of facilities, equipment, materials, promotion, consumables, subscriptions, insurance and providers that we cannot find sponsors for).

 • If you or someone you know can help fund payment of 100 to 120 acts (about 400 performers) on average, we would love to hear from you.

-• The Basin Music Festival is wholly run by volunteers, working year round to provide opportunities for musicians to perform.
+• The Basin Music Festival is wholly run by volunteers, working year-round to provide opportunities for musicians to perform and communities to connect.

 Why isn't the Program Schedule published yet?